mindis/snowplow.github.com/services/pipelines.md

 ## Fork Snowplow to handle your custom event dictionary

-Want to log your own set of company-specific or application specific events, and analyse those events using Amazon Redshift?
-We've worked with clients to customise the Snowplow stack to accommodate their custom event dictionaries and analytics requirements.
+Want to log your own set of company-specific or application-specific events, and analyse those events using Amazon Redshift?
+We've worked with clients to customi\e the Snowplow stack to do just that.

 ## Load your raw JSON data into Redshift